-R&D spending grew for decades, even as Pharma companies lost money on their investments.
+Drug R&D spending grew for decades, even as drug companies lost money on their investments.
 How did competition factor in?
 At what point does R&D spending turn into a race to outspend everyone else?

 Returns on R&D are stochastic and very skewed.
 The industry makes a disproportionate amount of its profits from a few very big drugs.
 And if you believe that you have one of them in your pipeline, then you expect your returns on R&D to be high.